omega9656/learn-code/docs/learn/unit7/git/git.md

 Initialized empty Git repository in /Users/janedoe/Desktop/project-directory/.git/
 ```

+On a conceptual level, what this does is it sets up tracking for all of
+the subdirectories and files in the project directory.
+Any modification that is made,
+whether it's adding 1000 lines of code, deleting a file, renaming a file,
+or adding a single space to a line of code, will be tracked.

-#### git status
+### git status

 Use `git status` to show the current status of a Git repo.
-It usually displays staged files, unstaged files, number of commits ahead/behind, and more.
+It usually displays
+staged files, unstaged files, number of commits ahead/behind, and more.

 ```bash
 $ git status